Ultimate Guide On Schengen Visa For UK Passport Holders

 - British Overseas Citizens (BOCs)

 For traveling visa-free across the world, UK passport holders are in the same league as their Finland and Sweden counterparts.
 As a British passport holder, you can travel to more than 173 countries visa-free worldwide.
 If you are a resident of the UK but without a UK passport, you need a Schengen visa.
 This is if you want to travel to any of the Schengen zone countries.
 This means if you do not have UK citizenship, you are expected to apply for a Schengen visa in the UK.

 What is a Schengen Visa?

 The Schengen visa was borne out of an agreement made in 1985 in a town called Schengen in Luxembourg.
 This agreement abolished travel and border controls among citizens of 26 Schengen countries.
 The majority of these are also members of the European Union.
-This means that citizens of these countries are not restricted to cross borders and enter any country visa-free.
+This means that citizens of these countries are not restricted to cross borders and entering any country visa-free.
 Additionally, citizens of non-Schengen countries are required to apply and get issued only one visa.
 This will permit them to enter all 26 countries (with a few restrictions).
-A Schengen visa allows a short stay of 90 days within a period of six months.
+A short-stay Schengen visa allows one to stay for 90 days within a period of six months.

 However, this is not the only agreement that allows member states to traverse Europe visa-free.
 Being a member of the EU gives similar benefits.
 As a result, UK citizens do not require any visa to travel across Europe (as a member of the EU) despite being a non-Schengen country.

 Who Can Apply for Schengen Visa in the UK?